johnlam90/aws-multi-eni-controller/README.md

    spec:
      nodeSelector:
        ng: multi-eni
-     # Specify multiple subnet names - one will be selected
+     # Specify multiple subnet names - ENIs will be created in ALL subnets
      subnetNames:
      - eks-private-subnet-1
      - eks-private-subnet-2
      securityGroupIDs:
      - sg-05da196f3314d4af8  # Replace with your security group ID
-     deviceIndex: 2
+     deviceIndex: 2  # This is the base device index, will be incremented for additional ENIs
      deleteOnTermination: true
-     description: "ENI with multiple subnet name options"
+     description: "ENI with multiple subnet names"
    ```

+The controller will automatically increment the device index for each additional ENI.
+For example, if you specify a device index of 1 and three subnets, the ENIs will be attached at device indices 1, 2, and 3.

 ### Automatically Bringing Up Secondary Interfaces